Adding Configuration Options to a WidgetKit Widget

-The WidgetDemo app created in the preceding chapters is currently only able to display weather information for a single geographical location.
-Through the use of configuration intents, it is possible to make aspects of the widget user configurable.
-In this chapter we will enhance the widget extension so that the user can choose to view the weather for different cities.
-This will involve some minor changes to the weather data, the modification of the SiriKit intent definition and updates to the widget implementation.
+The WidgetDemo app created in the preceding chapters can only display weather information for a single geographical location.
+It is possible to make aspects of the widget user configurable using an app intent.
+In this chapter, we will enhance the widget extension so that the user can choose to view the weather for different cities.
+This will involve implementing a widget configuration intent and modifications to the widget provider declaration.

 import WidgetKit